mgedigian/Personal-Blog/_posts/2019-11-28-akka-http-client-how-to-create-unit-test-for-http-single-request-in-scala.md

 You can specify the expected input and returns on the function.

-<href="https://scalamock.org/" target="_blank">Scalamock</a> automatically mock the function for you.
+<a href="https://scalamock.org/" target="_blank">Scalamock</a> automatically mock the function for you.
 Therefore, no side effect or IO involved in running the `getEmployee`.

 {% highlight java %}
 employeeRestClient.mock